tamirshina/holy-places/README.md

 * All media centers run on Windows Chrome without any need for internet connection.

 * It is maintained by me :)

+* Each project is run by a script located on the desktop of each allInOne machine at the hote, the script basiclly -

+open cmd in the right folder -> npm run build -> serve -s build -> opens Crome **full page** on localhost:3000.